krepoli/CS-330/README.md

 * in a for loop: the number of iterations is known beforehand
 * in while and do while loops: the number of iterations is based solely on condition
-* for loops and while loops are entry-controlled loops, meaning they must check if the condition is true before executing
+* for loops and while loops are entry-controlled loops: they must check if the condition is true before executing

 ```cpp
 for (initialization; condition; update) {